openebs/openebs/contribute/design/proposal-1.0-cstor-pool-volume-provisioning.md

     Kind or Statefulset Kind with replica count.
-- Familiar with cStor Data Engine. cStor Data Engine comprises of two components - cStor Target (aka iSCSI frontend) and cStor Pool. cStor Target recieves the IO from the application and it interacts with one or more cStor Pools to serve the IO.
+- Familiar with cStor Data Engine. cStor Data Engine comprises of two components - cStor Target (aka iSCSI frontend) and cStor Pool. cStor Target receives the IO from the application and it interacts with one or more cStor Pools to serve the IO.
 A single cStor Volume comprises of a cStor target and the logical replicas that are provisioned on a set of cStor Pools.
 The replicas are called as